Close Menu

 Let’s see how these words change with different grammatical forms.

-See also Understanding Suspicion in English Grammar: A Complete Guide
+See also Unlocking the Opposite of 'Unequivalent': A Complete Guide

 Practice Exercises (Mirroring Section 9)